 At Lake Arrowhead there was swimming in the summer and skiing and tobogganing in the winter.
 As there were so few of us, school was taught in an old-fashioned schoolhouse, with all six primary grades grouped together in one class.
 In those days there was much sympathy for the Chinese as victims of Japanese aggression, so our teacher chose China as the subject of a year-long project.
 In this connection we all learned to make pots out of clay.
 (The Chinese were of course the inventors of porcelain).
 Once the piece had been fired, what a thrill it was to hold in my hands the finished product of my own endeavor!
-Today I collect ceramics.
+Today I collect ceramics, modestly so.
 The experience was also the beginning of my life-long concern with Chinese culture - literature, art, and calligraphy.

 In the spring of 1943 I rejoiced to learn that I would be welcomed back to live with my parents, who had moved to Los Angeles.
 Grady, my stepfather, seemed to have conquered his alcoholism.
 As far as I could tell, he remained sober for a good many years, though late in life he reverted to the old ways.
 Handicapped by this problem, he had failed in his earlier attempts at establishing himself in several professions.
 Finally he found a job with the US Railway Postal Administration, sorting mail on the trains that plied back and forth to Flagstaff, Arizona.
 Writing, his first love, was of necessity put pretty much on hold, but he adored the trains.